athomasq/athomasq.github.io/categories/investing/portfolio-statistics.md

 * Second call: **9**
 * Investments: **4**

-My goal for 2024 is to see the same number of companies -- 500 or so -- but move up the quality ladder so that at least 50-75 are worthy of a deep dive.
+My goal for 2024 is to see the same number of companies -- 500 or so -- but cultivate higher-quality sources of deal flow, such that at least 50-75 companies are worthy of a deep dive.
 I'd like to make 6-8 investments over the year.

 ---